-St Catharine’s accepts students for both the mathematics course and the mathematics with physics course.
+St Catharine’s accepts students for both the Mathematics course and the Mathematics with Physics course.
 University mathematics is not at all like school mathematics.
-While it does involve quantities of long calculations, it also involves putting considerable effort into understanding how the ideas behind these long calculations fit together, how they work, how they can be extended and when they will fail.
-A degree in mathematics can be enormous intellectual fun, providing an opportunity to think about many of the hardest problems facing the modern world and a structure to guide the search for answers.
+While it does involve quantities of long calculations, it also involves understanding how the ideas behind these long calculations fit together, how they work, how they may be extended, and when they fail.
+A degree in mathematics can be enormous intellectual fun: an opportunity to think about the toughest problems facing the modern world, and a structure to guide our search for answers.

-The Mathematics course is designed to provide all mathematics students with a solid foundation in the subject before they choose to specialise in pure, applied or applicable subject areas.
-It also caters extremely well for students with a main interest in mathematical physics.
-First-year students reading for the Mathematics Tripos prepare compulsory courses for four mathematics exam papers which everyone sits at the end of their first year.
-(These exams are not modular and there are no retakes.
-Except in extenuating circumstances, students who fail their exams are expected to leave the course and the University.)
-The mathematics first-year courses are intended to create common ground so that the students speak the same mathematical language and have the same level of knowledge in a broad range of topics drawn from algebra, analysis, geometry, number theory, probability, differential equations, dynamics and calculus.
-The teaching style is only slightly more formal than at school.
-Students are also encouraged to attend extra courses in the first year, which are examined in the second year.
-This allows well-prepared students more flexibility in their timetables.
+The Mathematics course provides all students with a solid foundation before they choose to specialise in pure, applied or other areas.
+It also caters extremely well for students with an interest in mathematical physics.
+In their first-year students study compulsory courses for four mathematics exam papers sat at the end of that year.
+The Mathematics first-year courses create common ground so students speak the same mathematical language and have the same level of knowledge in a broad range of topics drawn from algebra, analysis, geometry, number theory, probability, differential equations, dynamics and calculus.
+Students are also encouraged to attend extra courses in the first year, which will be examined in the second year.

 Mathematics teaching at Cambridge consists of lectures and supervisions.
-Lectures are run by the University and are attended by all the mathematics students at Cambridge colleges.
-The lengths of the lecture courses vary but, for example, a course of 24 lectures will be accompanied by 4 problem sets issued by the lecturer.
-Supervisions are arranged by the colleges and these teaching sessions usually allocate one hour with one supervisor, who is a member of the teaching staff or a graduate student, to each pair of undergraduate students for each problem set.
-The courses are fast and intense.
-To get the most out of a supervision, the undergraduate students need to be willing to ask "the dumb question".
-The supervisions are an essential opportunity for assessment of progress but, more importantly, the best line of defence for undergraduates to get help with difficulties before their exams.
+Lectures are run by the University and are attended by mathematics students at all the Cambridge colleges.
+Lecture courses vary but, for example, a course of 24 lectures may be accompanied by 4 problem sets issued by the lecturer.
+Supervisions are hour-long small group teaching sessions run by a member of the teaching staff or a graduate student, usually with two undergraduate students, and are arranged by individual colleges.
+The supervisions are an essential opportunity for us to monitor your progress and, more importantly, the best way for undergraduates to get help in particular areas.

 Faculty website: http://www.maths.cam.ac.uk/

-In a typical year, about eight to ten students come up to St Catharine's to read Mathematics.
-This is a similar number to many other colleges and is intended to form a year group which is large enough so that the students do not feel isolated but is not overwhelmingly large.
-The number of Part 3 students can vary considerably but about five is typical, so the total number of undergraduate students reading Mathematics at St Catharine's is therefore usually about thirty.
-The mathematicians are encouraged to form a friendly and cohesive social group.
-The college expects the students to demonstrate a willingness to work together and help each other in their studies.
-There is no such thing as a typical mathematician.
-The students have a variety of interests, mathematical and recreational and they are encouraged to make the best use of all the intellectual and cultural enrichment opportunities which St Catharine’s has to offer.
+In a typical year, about eight to ten students come to St Catharine's to read Mathematics.
+This is a similar number to many other colleges and is intended to form a supportive year group.
+The number of fourth-year Part 3 students can vary considerably but about five is typical, so the total number of undergraduate students reading Mathematics at St Catharine's is therefore usually about thirty.
+Our mathematicians usually form a friendly and cohesive social group and the college expects our students to demonstrate a willingness to work together and help each other in their studies.
+There is no such thing as a typical mathematician, and our students have a wide variety of interests, both mathematical and recreational, and we encouraged them to make the most of all the intellectual and cultural enrichment opportunities which St Catharine’s has to offer.

 St Catharine’s, in common with other colleges, seeks the strongest young mathematicians.
-Applicants come from a wide range of social and educational backgrounds.
-They share a genuine passion for their subject, raw talent, a stubbornness which will allow them to attempt and complete difficult tasks, imagination, a degree of emotional robustness and an ability to work individually or as a part of a team.
-Applicants who do not find the Mathematics A2 course very easy are unlikely to be able to cope with Cambridge Mathematics.
+Our students come from a wide range of social and educational backgrounds, but they share a genuine passion for their subject, raw talent, imagination, a tenacity allowing them to attempt and complete difficult tasks, and an ability to work individually or as a part of a team.
+Applicants who do not find the Mathematics A-level (or equivalent) course very easy are unlikely to be able to cope with Cambridge Mathematics.

 As a college, Catz has a strong reputation for being friendly and sociable.
 Everyone is encouraging and supportive, especially maths students, where everyone has their own strengths and weaknesses.
 Each year group has around 8 mathematicians, so you get to know everyone really well.
 In addition, the college has its own maths society (the Hyperbolics) which organises various social events, so you get to know people from different years, including post-grads.
 Last year, we had pub trips, bowling and a garden party, as well as the inaugural Hyperbolics football match!